nstanford5/ERC20/ERC20.md

 }
 ```

-Finally, we can test our program!
+Finally, we can add some tests our program!

-We'll add a lot of tests to our various functions to test pass/fail scenarios.
+We will test to our various functions for pass/fail scenarios.
 Listed here are all of the calls, we won't cover inputs from each and function names denote expected behavior.
 ###### index.mjs
 ```js
 // start testing